ExusKun/PVP_Poracle/README.md

-**Note:** queries are based on Poracle V4 !!
-In case you are still using V3 it is easy to adapt, change:
+**Note:** queries are based on Poracle V4, in case you are still using V3 it is easy to adapt, change:
 - max_atk => maxAtk
 - max_def => maxDef
 - max_sta => maxSta